xolvio/meteor-cucumber/README.md

 be able to perform assert from any context.

 #### WebdriverIO
-Cuke Monkey, and therefore Meteor Cucumber, use the excellent [WebdriverIO](http://webdriver.io/) and this comes pre-configured with PhantomJS by default and is available for you to use like this:
+Chimp, and therefore Meteor Cucumber, use the excellent [WebdriverIO](http://webdriver.io/) and this comes pre-configured with PhantomJS by default and is available for you to use like this:

 ```
-this.browser.
+this.client.
   getTitle().should.become(expectedTitle).and.notify(callback);
 ```